git/git.github.io/SoC-2020-Ideas.md

 commit graph traversal operations like `git log --graph`[2].

-One possible improvement that can make Git even faster is using min-post intervals labeling.
-The basis of this labeling is post-visit order of a depth-first search traversal tree of a commit graph, let's call it 'post(v)'.
+One possible improvement that can make Git even faster is using min-post intervals labeling[3].
+The basis of this labeling is post-visit order of a depth-first search (DFS) traversal tree of a commit graph, let's call it 'post(v)'.

 If for each commit 'v' we would compute and store in the commit-graph